herzbube/apple-playground/core-graphics/README.md

 This project does not pretend to be a full-fledged drawing application.
 It merely has the following very limited workflow:

 1. The user selects a path to draw, and the path parameters.
-2. The user selects whether to stroke the path, and the stroking parameters (line width, color).
+2. The user selects whether to stroke the path, and the stroking parameters (line width, stroke color, an optional colored shadow).
-3. The user selects whether to fill the path, and the fill parameters (fill color if solid color fill is selected, or gradient parameters if gradient fill is selected).
+3. The user selects whether to fill the path, and the fill parameters (fill color and optional colored shadow if solid color fill is selected, or gradient parameters if gradient fill is selected).
 4. The user selects whether to use an affine transformation for drawing the path, and the affine transformation parameters.
 5. The user selects whether to draw a gradient, and the gradient parameters.
-Note that the affine transformation from step 4 is not applied to the gradient - the gradient parameters allow to set a gradient-specific affine transform.
+Note that the affine transformation from step 4 is not applied to the gradient - instead the gradient parameters allow to set a gradient-specific affine transform.

 ## Core Graphics function coverage